ckt1031/ckt1031/README.md

 <h2 align="center">Hey there, I'm ckt1031 😃</h2>

 <p align="center">
-  I'm a high school student from Hong Kong, with an unbridled passion for programming and a solid fascination in both frontend and backend development.
+  I'm an undergraduate student from Hong Kong, with an unbridled passion for programming and a solid fascination in both frontend and backend development.
   <br />
   <br />
   I absolutely love diving into new technologies, exploring the depths of their capabilities, and finding ingenious solutions to intricate problems.